 Please discuss with your doctor if you want to be excluded from the recall and reminder system.

-Doctors offer their regular patients home visits for a service fee of $300.00, with a Medicare rebate of $67.60, out of pocket expense with be $232.40.
+Doctors can offer for their regular patients home visits for a service fee of $300.00, with a Medicare rebate of $67.60, out of pocket expense with be $232.40.

 When The Medical Clinic is closed the Australian Locum Medical Service is recommended to provide out of hours medical attention for patients.